-Looking at the Damage
+Assessing the Damage

-Repair or Replacing the Roof
+Repairing or Replacing the Roof Before You Sell

-Once you’ve gotten the damage assessed, it’s time to act.
-If algae or moss hasn’t damaged the roof, the installation of zinc strips can quickly deal with the problem and prevent it from coming back.
+Next, once the damage has been assessed, it’s time to act.
+If algae or moss hasn’t damaged the shingles yet, the installation of zinc strips can quickly eliminate the problem and prevent it from coming back.
+If you’ve got a few missing shingles or light damage, repairing is usually an option, although those signs might have larger root causes.
 If your roof is past the guarantee date from your last roof replacement, it’s probably time to replace it.
 Not sure about the age of your roof?
-You and the roofer can check that too.
-If you’ve got a few missing shingles or light damage, repairing is usually an option, though those signs might have larger root causes.
+Your roofer can help you check that too.

-Roof Replacement Cost vs. Return
+Roof Replacement Cost vs. Return on Investment

-Selling Your Home As Is
+Selling Your Home “As-Is”

-If you’re still thinking about selling your home as is, there are a couple things you should think about.
-Your roof’s state will show up in any home inspection, so have the information and paperwork about the roof (previous install and warranty) available.
-If you don’t have this information, it’s worth consulting with a roofer and getting the information from them.
-Also if your roof is heavily damaged or in need of replacement, this can actually block lending to your buyer.
-These repairs can be a condition before loan approval, and generally falls to the seller to make before the loan will be approved.
+If you’re still thinking about selling your home “as-is,” you should consider two potential obstacles to the sale.
+The condition of your roof will be documented in any home inspection, so have the information and paperwork about the roof (such as previous installation and warranty) available.
+If you don’t have this information, it’s worth consulting with a roofer and obtaining the information from them.
+Also, if your roof is heavily damaged or in need of replacement, this can actually block lending to your buyer.
+Needed roof repairs can be a condition of loan approval, and generally falls on the seller to make before the loan will be approved.

 If you’re selling your home and need to determine the condition of your roof, or need an estimate for repair or replacement, speak with a reputable roofing contractor who has the experience and reputation to help you make the right decision and properly document your roof’s condition for your buyer.
 Contact All Weather Tite for a free roof inspection.